-International Nurses Day 2020: Current Theme, History and Significance
+International Nurses Day 2022: Current Theme, History & Significance

-International Nurses Day 2020: This day is to thank all nurses, their dedication, and work, especially during ongoing coronavirus pandemic.
+International Nurses Day 2022: This day is to thank all nurses, for their dedication, and work, especially during the ongoing coronavirus pandemic.
 Nurses are indispensable in safeguarding public health.
-Let us read more about International Nurses Day, its theme, history and how is it celebrated.
+Let us read more about International Nurses Day, its theme, history, and how is it celebrated.

 Nurses also have immense knowledge and have several skills that they spend in an organisation for perfection and development.
 Most of the time nurses work in tough environments where extreme stress is a part of their job.